mhweiner/fi-test/README.md

 ## To run locally:

-Requirements: You'll need to have node, npm, and yarn installed.
+You'll need to have node, npm, and yarn installed.
+Then do:

 ```
 yarn